DionysusBenstein/Scrambler/README.md

+# Scrambler
-A program that encrypts text using various algorithms.
+Scrambler is a free cross-platform application that encrypts text with various algorithms.

-v0.1:

-	- Crypt types
-		Implement the cipher of Caesar, Verman, Vineger, Gronsfeld, the Enigma algorithm, transposition, Morse code, etc.

-	- Reference
-		Implement help for each type of encryption.